tomekent/portfolio/content/authors/admin/_index.md

   url: "http://mindfoundry.ai"

 # Short bio (displayed in user profile at end of posts)
-bio: "A Research Scientist at Mind Foundry.
-Previously a Senior Research Associate at the University of Bristol.
-I am interested in exploring how we can utilise AI, Machine Learning and Decision Making techniques to solve real world problems"
+bio: "Lead Machine Learning Scientist at Mind Foundry, with 10+ years' experience spanning applied research and delivery leadership in machine learning, autonomous systems, robotics in defence and national security.
+I combine deep technical expertise in machine learning, optimisation and multi-agent systems with people leadership, translating ambiguous operational problems into deployed ML solutions.
+Previously a Senior Research Associate at the University of Bristol."

 previous research:
  - Multi-Agent Systems: Writing Multi-Agent simulation software and exploring how simple single-agent behaviour can be deployed in multi-agent systems.